lihuelworks/hltb_gsheet/README.md

 - Render free tier: server sleeps after 15min inactivity
 - First request "wakes up" the server (~30-60 seconds)

-## Why Not Use HLTB Library Directly?
+## HLTB Library Status (Nov 2025)

-The `howlongtobeatpy` library is currently broken due to HLTB's bot protection:
+~~The `howlongtobeatpy` library was previously broken due to HLTB's bot protection (403 errors, Cloudflare, etc).~~
-- All requests return `403 Forbidden` or "Session expired"
-- HLTB uses aggressive bot detection (likely Cloudflare)
-- Python's requests library is fingerprinted and blocked

-**Our solution**: Extract HLTB data from Google search results instead, which works reliably.

-For more details, see the [GitHub issue on HowLongToBeat-PythonAPI](https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI/issues/52).
+As of v1.0.19, the library is expected to work again.
+If you experience issues, see [issue #52](https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI/issues/52) and report any new problems to the [HowLongToBeat-PythonAPI repo](https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI/issues).
+Since this is a web scraper, it may break again if HLTB changes their site or protection.

 ## License